FREQUENTLY ASKED QUESTIONS

 While we don't have a designated "medical professional" on staff, our directors and counselors are CPR certified and First Aid trained.
 Please make sure to fill out the back portion of the brochure for the medical needs and please inform the directors and counselors of any major allergies or medical concessions.

 How do you keep up with all of the campers?

 Every session will start with having each camper sign into a log book with listing a emergency cell phone number.
 This will ensure that if any emergency happens or if a camper is unaccounted for, we have a record of their attendance and a number to call.

 What about inclement weather conditions?

 If bad weather approaches while we are at camp, we will monitor it as it get closer and have the campers contact their transportation accordingly.
-John Hunt Park has multiple pavilions and Bob Jones High School has the school for shelter.
+McGucken Park has multiple pavilions for shelter, as well as Palmer Park.
 Typically we will make a decision on whether we will cancel camp about 6:20 am.
 An email will be sent out as well as an announcement made on our webpage and our social media pages of our intentions for those sessions.